mcomella/reader-links/README.md

 # reader-links
+For a more comprehensive explanation, see [my blog post][blog].
+Otherwise...

 **Problem**: when reading an article, I may find links that I want to open.
 However, if I open the links now, I'll lose the context of the article I'm reading and if I open it in the background,